 Can Automatically Gather and Organize Data

-While your operator can rely on assistant software to register queries or to categorize interaction with their customers, a chatbot could do it almost instantaneously without any active actions required.
+While your operator can rely on assistant software to register queries or to categorize interactions with their customers, a chatbot could do it almost instantaneously without any active actions required.
 Of course, this is already moving towards the realm of robotic process automation (RPA), but it is nonetheless an important service integration factor for chatbots.

 As a bonus, chatbots can even use direct interactions to learn and adapt, though with a separate learning system, and perhaps also depending on whether neural network algorithms are primarily employed.